-For purposes of comparing our executive compensation against the competitive market, the Compensation

-Committee reviews and considers the compensation levels and practices of a group of comparable technology companies.
+For purposes of comparing our executive compensation against the competitive market, the Compensation Committee reviews and considers the compensation levels and practices of a group of comparable technology companies.
 The companies in this compensation peer group were selected on the basis of their similarity to us in size, industry focus and being based in the U.S. We focused on U.S.-based companies because our highest ranking executives are U.S. expatriates who have opportunities to work with U.S.-based technology companies.

-Compensia provided the Compensation Committee with an analysis of the prior compensation peers with a recommendation of ten companies to exclude based on the companies being acquired or being outside the financial ranges noted below.
-Compensia also provided eight potential additions based on the selection criteria noted below.
-The Compensation Committee reviewed the proposed changes to our compensation peer group and adopted the final group to be used for this year's analysis.
+Compensia provided the Compensation Committee with an analysis of the prior compensation peers with a recommendation of three companies to exclude based on the companies being acquired or being outside the financial ranges noted below.
+Compensia also provided three potential additions based on the selection criteria noted below.
+The Compensation Committee reviewed the proposed changes to our compensation peer group and approved the final group to be used for this year's analysis.
 The companies in this compensation peer group were selected on the basis of their similarity to us, based on the following criteria:

-- Industry semiconductors; semiconductor equipment, electronic equipment and instruments and electronic components; - Company type Public companies primarily headquartered in the U.S. and traded on a major stock exchange; - Similar revenue size 0.25x 2.5x Magnachip's revenue of \$505 million (\$126 million to \$1.3 billion); - Market capitalization \$50 million to \$4 billion; - Executive positions similar in breadth, complexity and/or scope of responsibility; and - Competitors for executive talent.
+- Industry semiconductors; semiconductor equipment and electronic equipment & instruments; - Company type Public companies primarily headquartered in the U.S. and traded on a major U.S. stock exchange; - Similar revenue size 0.25x 2.5x Magnachip's revenue of \$443 million (\$111 million to \$1.1 billion); - Market capitalization \$50 million to \$4 billion; - Executive positions similar in breadth, complexity and/or scope of responsibility; and - Competitors for executive talent.

-The Compensation Committee approved the use of market data from the following group of peer companies, which was reviewed and approved in November 2021, for our 2022 executive compensation market assessment:
+The Compensation Committee approved the use of market data from the following group of peer companies, which was reviewed and approved in November 2022, for our 2023 executive compensation market assessment: